kvinceto/Programming-Fundamentals-for-SoftUni/README.md

 - How to create and manipulate lists
 - How to create methods and use them
 - How to create simple classes and how to create objects
-- How to create Dictionaryes, SortedDictionatyes, and how to use LINQ
+- How to create Dictionaryes, SortedDictionatyes, and how to use LINQ and Lambda functions